louisdevie/birdway/docs/source/docs/v0.1/ref.md

 #### 2.1.1.
 Whitespaces

-Horizontal tabs, line feeds, carriage return and spaces are always valid but ignored.
+Horizontal tabs, carriage return and spaces are always valid but ignored.
+Line feeds, however, are part of the language syntax.
+There is two types of line
+feeds: those who are followed by blank line (that is, a line which contains only the previous whitespace characters), and those who are not.

 #### 2.1.2.
 Comments